Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 | nextReference.location           | yes       | N/A            | Either *body* or *header*.
 See section [Next reference](#next-reference).                                                           |
 | nextReference.type               | yes       | N/A            | Only if location is *body*.
 Define the type of next reference                           |
 | nextReference.pointer            | yes       | N/A            | Only if location is *body*.
 Json pointer to the attribute containing the next reference.
 See [RFC6901](https://datatracker.ietf.org/doc/html/rfc6901). |

+The following is an example of an HTTP poller publisher configuration with offset pagination mode:

 ```json
 {